Harkerfield/PHYSICAL-TRAINING-APP/frontend/README.md

    ```

 ## Usage
-- Access the application in your web browser at `http://localhost:3001`.
+- Access the application in your web browser at `http://localhost:3000`.
 - Participants can log in, view the map, and start scanning barcodes to earn points.
 - Admins can log in to manage locations and view team performance.

-## Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue for any enhancements or bug fixes.

 ## License
 This project is licensed under the MIT License.